virtualeconomy/document/sphinx/source/exchanges.md

 ## Full Node API Operation

 Security warning: Every full node provides RESTful API for interaction with chain.
 The RESTful API service will use port 9922.
 For security reason, we suggest the exchange modify firewall rule and **not open 9922 in public network**, only for internal network using.
+To make communication among the nodes easy and smooth, please keep port 9921 (mainnet) and 9923 (testnet) opening in public.

 You could use the following method to call APIs.